syncfusion-content/javascript-docs/js/Chart/Appearance.md

 ## Custom Color Palette

-Chart displays different series in different colors by default.
-You can customize the color of each series by providing a custom color palette of your choice using **palette** property.
+The Chart displays different series in different colors by default.
+You can customize the color of each series by providing a custom color palette of your choice by using the **palette** property.

 {% highlight js %}